How To Approach Privacy & Data Compliance With New Technology

 Automation Use Growing

 There’s simply too much going on for overwhelmed security teams to keep up with manual processes.
-Automating mundane tasks like patching software, encrypting data, backing up files, and monitoring access patterns leverages AI efficiencies so defenders can focus on critical thinking.
+Automating boring tasks like patching software, encrypting data, backing up files, and monitoring access patterns uses AI efficiencies so defenders can focus on critical thinking.
 Just like self-checkout expands cashiers’ attention, cyber automation expands human abilities to outsmart growing threats.

 Zero Trust Adoption Rising